This course is suitable for students aged 19 and over.

 What are the course fees?

-If you are aged 19 or over, you could also choose to apply for an Advanced Learner Loan to cover your course fees enabling you to study now, pay later.
-Loan eligibility isn’t dependent on income or employment status and there is no credit check.
-Loan repayments don’t start until you have finished your course and earn over £27,295 per year.
-For more information, please visit our dedicated Advanced Learner Loan page.
+If you are aged 19 or over, you may be able to apply for an Advanced Learner Loan to cover your course fees.
+An Advanced Learner Loan enables you to study now, pay later.
+Loan eligibility is not dependent on income or employment status and there is no credit check.
+Loan repayments do not start until you have finished your course and earn over £25,000 per year.
+For more information on the Advanced Learner Loan, please visit our dedicated pages.

 What can I go on to do once I have completed this course?

-On successful completion of the CACHE Level 3 Diploma in Early Years Education and Care (EYE), you will have the opportunity to progress directly on to the FdA Early Years Practice at University Centre St Helens.
+On successful completion of this course, you will have the opportunity to progress directly on to the FdA Early Years Practice at University Centre St Helens.

 Are you ready to apply?